runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 Obviously we will then need to make additional changes to our code to account for the changed json shape, but our request code is stable, our migration state is easy to statically analyze, and our brain doesn't hate any weirdly named methods.

-Of note: if you were using EmberData's Store here and not just the RequestManager, you wouldn't even need to migrate code using `result.content` as that would already be record instances!
+Of note: if you were using EmberData's Store here and not just the RequestManager, you would not need to migrate code using `result.content` as that would already be record instances!

 The only difference in code to have seamlessly absorbed such a major migration would be this!